 Vinita Surukan knew the mosquitoes were trouble.
 They attacked her in swarms, biting through her clothes as she worked to collect rubber tree sap near her village in Sabah, the northern state of Malaysia.
 The 30-year-old woman described the situation as nearly unbearable.
 But she needed the job.

+There were few alternatives in her village surrounded by fragments of forest reserves and larger swaths of farms, oil palm plantations and rubber tree estates.
+So she endured until a week of high fever and vomiting forced her to stop.
 The night of July 23, Surukan was trying to sleep off her fever when the clinic she visited earlier in the day called with results: Her blood was teeming with malaria parasites, about a million in each drop.
 Her family rushed her to the town hospital where she received intravenous antimalarial drugs before being transferred to a city hospital equipped to treat severe malaria.
 The drugs cleared most of the parasites, and the lucky woman was smiling by morning.

 Malaria has terrorized humans for millennia, its fevers carved into our earliest writing on ancient Sumerian clay tablets from Mesopotamia.
 In 2016, four species of human malaria parasites, which are spread by mosquito from person to person, infected more than 210 million people worldwide, killing almost 450,000.
 The deadliest species, Plasmodium falciparum, causes most of the infections.